Yamazaki93/ngy-tutorial/README.md

 There are currently few limitations of Ngy-Tutorial and some will be improved in the future.

+ - Desktop (Large screens) only: Currently it only supports desktop and larger screen tablets.
+Phone and mobile support is planned.
+The tutorial might not show correctly when viewed with smaller screen devices.
  - Scrolling support: The tutorial currently is limited to single-view layout tutorials.
 In the future it is planned to support scrolling to element.
  - Square view window only: Because of the way how "covers" are layed out, the preview window that hightlight an element is square only.